imehar/face-recognition/README.md

+# Face Recognition
-**Authorization of Person entering a premises using Computer Vision**
+Authorization of Person identity using Computer Vision

 This python script will take name of image as input (in the same directory) and find if the face of person is in our database (the image folder), which has the faces of known person who are authorized to enter